HwWobbe/WipHww/README.md

 # 2021.06:
-* evaluating Annotate & GroupsIo
+* evaluating Hypothesis, Annotate & GroupsIo
 * engaging in some WebWeaving
 * * Thinking an image.avatar should repose here at GitHub for ease of use.
 * refactoring Folders by Name